bluenimble/bluenimble-apps-android-sdk/README.md

 	}
 }
 ```
-And to display these strings on your components, you just need to append the *static* keyword to your their keys.
+And to display these strings on your components, you just need to append the *static* keyword to the key.
+*e.g :*

-*e.g :* `text static.title ?` will display a label component with `BlueNimble Apps SDK Browser` as value.
+`text static.title ?` will display a label component with `BlueNimble Apps SDK Browser` as value.

+In other words, it will perform a `Binding SET` on the `text` component with as data source `static` and as value `static.title`.

 ## Credits:
 Thank you to the developers of the following libs, that BlueNimble Apps SDK uses underline: